RigelM13/KerbalController/README.md

 # KerbalController
-HW controller for the KSP game
+ Controller for the KSP game